-SBM 10.1.1.1: SSO must be selected for each RESTgrid widget
+SSO must be selected for each RESTgrid widget

-If you are using SBM 10.1.1.1, the security token may not be included in the URL the RESTgrid widget uses to pass to the SSO server.
-You must select the Use SSO authentication check box for each RESTgrid widget to enable the security token to be included in the URL.
-See Chapter 4, "SBM 10.1.1.1 Only: Configuring SSO in RESTgrid Widgets" on page 44 for more details.
+The security token may not be included in the URL the RESTgrid widget uses to pass to the SSO server.
+The Use SSO authentication check box is set by default for each RESTgrid widget to enable the security token to be included in the URL.
+See Chapter 4, "Configuring SSO in RESTgrid Widgets" on page 44 for more details.